moiponenkuna9-stack/CybersecurityChatbot/CybersecurityChatbot/README.md

 ### Step 5.
 Basic Responses (Question 4)
 I programmed the bot to answer:
-- "How are you?" – gives a random friendly reply.
+- "How are you?" â€“ gives a random friendly reply.
-- "What is your purpose?" – explains the bot's mission.
+- "What is your purpose?" â€“ explains the bot's mission.
-- "What can I ask you about?" – lists topics.
+- "What can I ask you about?" â€“ lists topics.
-- Password safety, phishing, and safe browsing – each has a clear definition.
+- Password safety, phishing, and safe browsing â€“ each has a clear definition.

 ### Step 6.
 Input Validation (Question 5)
 If I type nothing, the bot asks me to try again.
 If I type something it doesn't understand, it says "I didn't quite understand that.
 Could you rephrase?"
 I also added try-catch blocks everywhere so the bot never crashes.